 -Which venues was the footage filmed at?

-The live footage was filmed everywhere from the Trumball Theatre in Detroit, The Bastard in Pontiac to the Fireside Bowl in Chicago.
+The live footage was filmed everywhere from the Trumball Theatre in Detroit, The Bastard in Pontiac to the The Fireside Bowl And Lounge in Chicago.

 -How many versions of Blamesday were recorded?
 I saw that it was released on four occasion: the Triptych demo, “The Triptych Session”, “Abnormalities” and “The Scar is Our Watermark”, each have different running time.
 Are they all from the same source?
 Which version was used for the video?